Winshipe/omm12_CallConfidence_workflow/README.md

 ### variant_calling

-Runs `breseq` in polymorphism-prediction mode against the unmutated references.
-This pipeline is called multiple times (once for each replicate per scenario).
-Multiple references per scenario are passed as multiple `-r` flags.
-Note that step will fail if there are already files with the same names as the outputs (e.g. if you are making )
+Maps the output from blend_reads to the reference genome(s) using BWA and then calls variants with GATK HaplotypeCaller

 ### assess

-Parses the breseq VCF output and cross-references each expected mutation with the ground truth (the record of which mutations were generated), recording detection status and quality scores.
+Parses the VCF output and cross-references each expected mutation with the ground truth (the record of which mutations were generated), recording detection status and quality scores.

 ---